 Suffering [Circumstances] à Glory [Victory]) – The trials in our lives act as fire, and our

-faith is like gold; He puts the gold in the furnace and burns off the
+faith is like gold.
+He melts the gold in the furnace and lets the

-impurities.
-Our trials and tribulations do more to help us in our faith than
+impurities rise to the top to be skimmed.
+Our trials and tribulations do more to help our faith than

-harm us, like exercise to muscle.
-However, we can strain our muscles if
+harm it, like exercising a muscle.
+However, we can strain a muscle too if

-we apply too much stress.
-For this reason Paul said in 1Cor 10-13 “No
+we are not careful, and for this reason Paul said in 1Cor 10-13 “No

 temptation has seized you except what is common to man.
 And God is faithful;